kelton-glitch/alx-interview/README.md

 # ALX INTERVIEW

-Sample projects in divcerse languages to test skills
+Sample projects in diverse languages to test skills